sabre-io/sabre.io/source/_posts/2015-12-12-sabre-vobject-4.0-released.html.md

 We just released sabre/vobject 4.
 This is a new major version, and comes with a number of new features and also BC breaking changes.
-The API is largely the same, but there's a few subtle differences.
+The API is largely the same, but there are a few subtle differences.

 ### New feature highlights

-* Support for PHP 7
+* Support for PHP 7.
-* Requires PHP 5.5
+* Requires PHP 5.5.
 * Support for [xCal and xCard][2], which are XML representations of iCalendar and vCard.
 * Added a 'BirthdayCalendarGenerator'.
 Give it a list of vCards, and it will create an iCalendar object with birthdays.
 * Lots of speed and memory improvements.
-* Support for the new `VAVAVAILABILITY` iCalendar component.
+* Support for the new `VAVAILABILITY` iCalendar component.
 * Added a command-line utility to merge duplicate vcards.
 * Using `DateTimeImmutable` everywhere we used `DateTime`.
 * Denial of service-protection in the RecurrenceIterator.